Verse-by-Verse Study

 Building up—Is in found in group Bible Studies.

-Building up—Is found in personal Bible study, mostly the New Testament.
+Building up—Is found in personal Bible study, mostly the New Testament and the Psalms

 Building up—Is found in belonging to a prayer group.